carlosjennings1991/School_District_Analysis/README.md

 ---
 ### Results : Size Summary

 Unsurprisingly, only the range in which Thomas High School belonged (medium sized school) was affected, and only the % Passing Math, Reading and Overall Columns.
+All of which were slightly lower.
+Corrected data on the left, uncorrected on the right.

 ![size summary](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/Resources/size_analysis.png)